Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 you can resize through a sigmoidized colorspace.

-This means converting the linear RGB version of an image to a custom colorspace with an S-shaped intensitiy curve before scaling and converting it back afterwards.
+This means converting the linear RGB version of an image to a custom colorspace with an S-shaped intensity curve before scaling and converting it back afterwards.
 What this does, essentially,
 is decrease the image’s contrast